 In Root Verses on the Middle Way, Nagarjuna says, “Samsara has nothing that distinguishes itself from Nirvana; Nirvana has nothing that distinguishes itself from Samsara.
 The limit of Nirvana is the limit of Samsara, there is not the slightest difference between the two.”

-Samsara, as we know, is our mundane world of suffering, the world of birth and death.
-When Nagarjuna, talked about “samsara is nirvana,” he was referring primarily to the non-dual nature of samsara and nirvana.
+Samsara is a Indian word that refers to our mundane world of suffering, the world of birth and death.
+When Nagarjuna says “samsara is nirvana,” he is pointing to the non-dual nature of samsara and nirvana.

 This is not just Dogen speaking figuratively, it is, to some extent, a literal fact, for the Buddha never taught that nirvana was outside of this world, or this life.